 One of the fastest man-made objects was a space probe called Juno sent to survey the planet Jupiter.

 During its orbit it skimmed deep into the giant planet’s gravity well and reached a top speed of 265,000 km/h or 165,000 mph relative to the Earth.

 The Juno space probe.
 Image credit: NASA/JPL-Caltech

-The speed of light is about 4,000 times faster than Juno II at 300,000 kilometres, or 186,410 miles per second.
-It travels in less than a second what Juno would in an hour.
-In 1.2 seconds it would reach the moon.
+The speed of light is about 4,000 times faster than Juno II.
+It travels at 300,000 kilometres or 186,410 miles per second.
+That’s London to New York in 0.019 seconds, or from the Earth to the Moon in 1.2 seconds.

 - Travelling to Proxima Centauri at the speed of light would take 4.3 years.